basnijholt/aiokef/README.md

 - Get and set source input
 - Turn speaker on and off
 - Automatically connects and disconnects when speakers goes online/offline

-## Discussion
-See this [Home Assistant discussion thread](https://community.home-assistant.io/t/kef-ls50-wireless/) where the creation of the KEF speakers is discussed.

 ## Use in Home Assistant
 1. Create folder in your home assistant `config` folder: